 Despite their smarts, Mini Aussies are still prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Mini Aussies are prone to include genetic abnormalities including multi-drug resistance gene (MDR1); eye conditions such as cataracts, persistent pupillary membrane and progressive retinal atrophy; and knee problems such as luxating patellas.

-Thankfully, Petplan pet insurance covers all hereditary and congenital conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
 Which means if your Mini Aussie inherits his mom’s bad eyes or his dad’s weak knees, you’re covered.